GEO4214 – Palynology, Palaeobotany and Palaeoclimatology

-There is a compulsory 1-day excursion to Botanical garden and Natural History Museum at Tøyen where plant evolution will be discussed.
+There is a compulsory 1-day excursion to the Botanical Garden and Natural History Museum at Tøyen, where plant evolution will be discussed.

 As the teaching involves laboratory and/or fieldwork, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.

-- Attendance at exercises and the excursion must be approved before final examination for the course.
+- Attendance at exercises and the excursion must be approved before the final examination for the course.

-- The written report from palynological exercises and the presentation in class counts for 50%.
+- The written report from palynological exercises and the presentation in class count 50% towards the final grade.

 Examination support material